Lambda123Design/Machine-Learning-Model-Skills/README.md

 ##### Very Important: Decision Tree doesn't require any kind of Standardization or Normalization.
 We can directly apply the Algorithm; Ensemble Techniques no need that

+#### For Linear Regression use Standardization, as the Gradient Descent can converge faster

+#### For Distance based models, use Standardization

 #### Always check for y.value_counts if it is an Imbalanced Dataset; Ensemble Models such as Random Forest, XGBoost,etc.. perform well in Imbalanced Datasets

 #### Random Forest Works better than AdaBoost, because AdaBoost works on the concept of Stumps